 Best practices for organizing teams in Microsoft Teams

-Teams are a collection of people who gather together around a common goal.
-This "tribe" of people may be within or across the organization.
+Teams are collections of people who gather together around a common goal.
+This group of people may be within a department or across the organization.
 What brings them together is the outcome they are driving toward.
-Members of this team may have different velocities of work or different behavior in creating assets for other team members.
-In our experience they often collaborate quickly with each other lending to our term, "high velocity teamwork".
+Members of a team may work at a different pace or create assets differently, but in our experience they often collaborate quickly with each other, a process we call "high velocity teamwork."

-Before creating a team in our product, it's a good practice to think about the goal, project, or work items and the organization’s people who can help deliver it collaboratively.
-Once created, add these people or groups to a team to start collaborating.
-Because membership can change over time, it's a good idea to designate multiple owners for each team - see Managing teams.
+Before creating a team in your product, it's a good practice to think about the goal, project, or work items and the organization’s people who can help deliver it collaboratively.
+Once you've identified them, add these people or groups to a team to start collaborating.
+Because membership can change over time, it's a good idea to designate multiple owners for each team.
+For more information, see Managing teams.

 Take a look at this short video to see some examples of how to structure cross-organizational or single purpose teams:

 When you first roll out Teams, we recommend starting with a small number of team members to brainstorm as you move forward, and then add new people or groups as you go.
 The great thing with Microsoft Teams, is that when you add new people or groups, they can quickly get up to speed on what has already been discussed as the conversations and files are available to users regardless of when they join.
 Try to avoid creating different teams that have the same set of members, as this approach may not provide the desired focus to deliver the project or goal.
 Outlook is a great tool for sharing those types of group-wide communications.

 Learn more about working in teams with these quick tips for end users.